ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 subsections, JSONPath defines an extension point that can be used to add filter expression functionality: "Function Extensions".

-This section defines the extension point as well as four function extensions that use this extension point.
+This section defines the extension point as well as some function extensions that use this extension point.
 While these mechanisms are designed to use the extension point, they are an integral part of the JSONPath specification and are